Eithne Dunne: Career

-She was born in Belfast, Ireland.
+She was born in Belfast, Northern Ireland.
 She first started acting in Dublin and made her first appearances at the Abbey Theatre in 1939.
 She remained there for most of the 1940s.
 In the 1950s she performed at the Gate Theatre, after which she made her first appearance on Broadway.

 In 1960 she took part in the highly successful Abbey touring production of The Playboy of the Western World.
 In the mid-1960s she was resident and performed in a number of plays at the Bristol Old Vic, including Henry V, Othello, All In Good Time and The Rivals.

 Although primarily a stage actress, she appeared in a number of TV series and motion pictures, including Shake Hands with the Devil, Dementia 13, and others.

 Later life and death

 In 1942, she married the actor-playwright Gerard Healy, who died on the 9 March 1963 in London.
 After playing in front of an enthusiastic audience in Hugh Leonard's Stephen D, her husband Healy collapsed in theatre and died.
-He was then burred in Mount Jerome Cemetery, Harold's Cross.
+He was then buried in Mount Jerome Cemetery, Harold's Cross.
 In 1971, Dunne signed her last contract with the Abbey Theatre, she played the role as the Mother in Jack White's Today The Bullfinch, and in Tom Murphy's The Morning After Optimism.

 Dunne died 21 December 1988, in a London Hospital aged 69.
 Dunne's funeral mass was celebrated in Donnybrook church, Dublin, and she was buried in Mount Jerome Cemetery, alongside her husband.
 Dunne is remembered for her career in acting, especially performing for many years in the Abbey Theatre, where her career began.
-She is remembered by many Irish and English companies, including the Radio Eireann Repertory Company, as she was a well-known member.
+She is remembered by many Irish and English companies, including the Radio Éireann Repertory Company, as she was a well-known member.